mspillman/gallop/README.md

 10. Atom index for torsion
 11. Debye-Waller factor for atom

-[Points below are not currently needed for GALLOP]
+[Columns 12 onwards are not currently needed for GALLOP]

 12. Occupancy of atom
 13. Atom index in file used to generate Z-matrix